victorliu5296/math-notes/source/content/posts/Overview of Diffusion Models.md

 ### 1. Why Use an Iterative Procedure Rather Than One-Shotting It?

-The iterative procedure in diffusion models is crucial for several reasons:
+The iterative reverse process procedure in diffusion models is crucial for several reasons:

 a) **Tractability**: Reversing the noise process in one step would require modeling an extremely complex distribution.
 By breaking it down into many small steps, we make each step simpler and more tractable.